 Azure AD authentication methods API overview

 Authentication methods are the ways that users authenticate in Azure Active Directory (AD).
-Authentication methods in Azure AD include password and phone (for example, SMS and voice calls), which are manageable in Microsoft Graph today, among many others such as FIDO2 security keys and the Microsoft Authenticator app.
+Authentication methods in Azure AD include password and phone (for example, SMS and voice calls), which are manageable in Microsoft Graph beta endpoint today, among many others such as FIDO2 security keys and the Microsoft Authenticator app.
 Authentication methods are used in primary, second-factor, and step-up authentication, and also in the self-service password reset (SSPR) process.

 The authentication method APIs are used to manage a user's authentication methods.
 For example: